 (D) Each application to transfer a permit that is submitted by a new owner or operator who has not operated a concentrated animal feeding facility in this state for at least two of the five years immediately preceding the submission of the application for transfer shall be accompanied by all of the following:

-(1) A listing of all concentrated animal feeding facilities that the transferee has operated or is operating in this state:
+(1) A listing of all animal feeding facilities that the transferee has operated or is operating in this state;

 (F) If the director does not notify the transferor or the transferee of an intention to object to the transfer, then the permit will be transferred.
 The director may also notify both the transferor and the transferee of the director’s decision.

-(A) No facility or activities regulated by a permit to install or a permit to operate or a NPDES permit under this chapter shall be modified as that term is defined in rule 901:10-1-01 of the Administrative Code unless the permit is modified in compliance with this rule.
+(A) No permit to install, permit to operate or NPDES permit shall be modified unless the modification is in compliance with this rule.
 When a permit is modified, only the conditions subject to modification are reopened.
-A draft permit modification must be prepared and is subject to public notice and public participation procedures in rules 901:10-6-01 to 901:10-6-06 of the Administrative Code.
+A draft permit incorporating the proposed changes must be prepared and is subject to public notice and public participation procedures as set forth in rules 901:10-6-01 to 901:10-6-06 of the Administrative Code.

-(B) The director may propose to modify a permit for the following reasons which include, but are not limited to:
+(B) The director may propose to modify a permit and may seek the consent of the owner or operator modifying the permit.
+The director may modify a permit for the following reasons which include, but are not limited to:

-(1) If the director receives information submitted by the owner or operator requesting to modify the permit; or
+(1) Information submitted by the owner or operator requesting to modify the permit;

-The director may seek the consent of the owner or operator before the director modifies the permit.
-The director shall issue a notice of the proposed permit modification with an opportunity for an adjudication hearing in accordance with Chapter 119. of the Revised Code.
+(D) If the director seeks to modify the permit without seeking the consent of the owner or operator, the director shall issue a notice of the proposed modified permit with the opportunity for an adjudication hearing in accordance with Chapter 119. of the Revised Code.

-(C) Either the director or any interested person may propose to modify a NPDES permit or revoke and reissue a NPDES permit or both for the following reasons:
+(E) Either the director or any interested person including the permittee may request to modify a NPDES permit or revoke and reissue a NPDES permit or both for the following reasons:

 (1) Alterations.
-There are material and substantial alterations, additions or expansions to the operation which occurred after a permit issuance which justify the application of permit conditions that are different or absent in the existing permit.
+There are material and substantial alterations, additions or expansions to the operation which occurred after a permit was issued which justify the application of permit conditions that are different or absent in the existing permit.

 (2) Information.
 The director has received new information.
 NPDES permits may be modified during their term for this cause only if the information was not available at the time of permit issuance (other than revised rules or test methods) and would have justified the application of different permit conditions at the time of issuance.
 For NPDES general permits this cause includes any information indicating that cumulative effects on the environment are unacceptable.
 For a new source of an NPDES discharge this cause shall include any significant information derived from effluent testing required after issuance of the permit.